 This is a great professional flamenco cajon for intermediate levels, because its sound is the most rounded within this range and its manufacture is of high quality, very careful and with the possibility of improving significantly.
 Interested?
 Find the best price at Thomann.

-Although the two mid-level proposals are excellent, we have to decide for the Thomann TCA 501R Multi Cajon .
-Although the Schlagwerk CP404RED Cajon has a more stable sound, this does not mean that it is superior to the Thomann.
+Although the two mid-level options are excellent, we have to vote for the Thomann TCA 501R Multi Cajon .
+Although the Schlagwerk CP404RED Cajon has a more stable sound, this doesn't mean that it's superior to the Thomann.
 In addition, the snare system of the latter has a tuning configuration that we like better.

 The best flamenco cajones for professionals

 Flamenco cajones for advanced musicians must be instruments with the most excellent build quality, versatility and sound.
-At culturasonora we have already done the research work for you and have selected the best for its quality/price ratio.
+At culturasonora, we have already done the research work for you and have selected the best.

 Schlagwerk CP430 2inOne “deluxe” Wenge